Tricresyl phosphate: Aerotoxic syndrome

 TCP is used as an additive in turbine engine oil and can potentially contaminate an airliner cabin via a bleed air "fume event".
 Aerotoxic syndrome is the name given to the alleged ill effects (with symptoms including memory loss, depression and schizophrenia) caused by exposure to engine chemicals.
-However, industry-funded studies in the UK have not found a link between TCP and long-term health problems.
+However, industry-funded studies in the UK discussed in 1999–2000 did not find a link between TCP and long-term health problems.

 Safety

 Animals

 In studies on slow lorises (Nyticebus coucang coucang), numerous chronic effects observed from topical applications.
 Mammalian placental development were also negatively affected.

 Metabolism

 Although TOCP is mainly excreted through urine and feces, it is partially metabolized by the hepatic cytochrome P450 system.
 Pathways include hydroxylation at one or more methyl groups, dearylation (removal of a o-cresyl group) and conversion of the hydroxymethyl groups to an aldehyde or a carboxylic acid.

 The first step results in a saligenin cyclic o-tolyl phosphate (SCOTP) intermediate, a neurotoxin.
 To the right, the first step of TOCP metabolism is depicted by means of chemical structures.
 This intermediate is able to inhibit neuropathy target esterase (NTE) and results in the classic organophosphate-induced delayed neuropathy (OPIDN).
 In tandem, TOCP exerts physical damage by causing axonal destruction and myelin disintegration within specialized cells that transmit nerve impulses (neurons).

 In addition to the formation of SCOTP, the interactions between TOCP and two different human cytochrome P450 complexes (1A2 and 3A4) can further produce 2-(ortho-cresyl)-4H-1,2,3-benzodioxaphosphoran-2-one (CBDP).
 This metabolite can bind to butyrylcholinesterase (BuChE) and/or acetylcholinesterase (AChE).

 Binding to BuChE results in no adverse effects, for its typical role is to covalently bind to organophosphate poisons and detoxify them by inactivation.
 The dangers in metabolizing TOCP to CBDP occur when its potential to bind to AChE become imminent, for inactivation of the enzyme in nerve synapses can be lethal.
 The enzyme plays a tantamount role in terminating nerve impulse transmission "by hydrolyzing the neurotransmitter acetylcholine."
 Upon inactivation, acetylcholine can no longer be broken down in the body and results in uncontrollable muscle spasms, paralyzed breathing (bradycardia), convulsions, and/or death.
 Luckily, TOCP is considered a weak AChE inhibitor.